 According to the city, eliminating zoned schooling will expand opportunity and increase choice for all rising high school students.

-It’s possible that the zoning proposals can be scrapped by NYC’s mayor-elect Eric Adams when he starts office next year.
+It’s possible that the zoning policies can be scrapped by NYC’s mayor-elect Eric Adams when he starts office next year.
 Adams’ communications team did not respond to a request for comment.
 For more information, visit the DOE website at schools.nyc.gov.